 Over three years ago, IGL launched a database of randomised controlled trials (RCTs) in innovation, entrepreneurship and growth.
 Today, we’re looking to refresh that database to make it more useful to anyone wanting to know what rigorous evidence exists (or will soon be coming into existence!) in this space.

-In that database update process, we’ve come to realise that vouchers are particularly prevalent among existing policy experiments.
-This is echoed by our engagement with policymakers over the last 4 years, where we’ve noticed that even though vouchers are not always adopted in policymaking, they remain one of most frequently considered policy interventions.
+In that database update process, we’ve come to realise that vouchers are particularly prevalent amongst existing policy experiments.
+This is echoed by our engagement with policymakers over the last 4 years, where we’ve noticed that even though vouchers are not always adopted in policymaking, they remain one of the most frequently considered policy interventions.

 As it happens, Nesta’s first foray into policy experimentation was the Creative Credits programme, evaluating the impact of a business-to-business voucher for SMEs to engage with creative service providers.
 Innovation Vouchers are the subject of one of the earliest trials in our database and form the basis of an experiment we are currently helping an IGL partner to deliver.
 Vouchers are also at the heart of one of the largest trials in this policy space - the UK’s Growth Vouchers Programme, in which around 30,000 SMEs were supported across a number of experiments.